 \section{Solution for $\varepsilon\ll\eta_K\sim1$}

 We expand

 and proceed with our calculation.\footnote{As mentioned above, in this section we formally require that the fields do not vary too slowly at small scales: $\varepsilon\ll\eta_K\sim1$ for all $K\gtrsim1$: this does not preclude $\eta_K\ll1$, so long as $\eta_K\gg\varepsilon$.
-We will point out clearly where the calculation breaks down for the case of $\eta_K\sim\varepsilon$: and in Appendix~\ref{app:slow}, we will show that this can be "fixed", with no change to our final results.} At zeroth order in $\varepsilon$, we just have the gyration of the particle about the background field,
+We will point out clearly where the calculation breaks down for the case of $\eta_K\sim\varepsilon\ll1$: and in Appendix~\ref{app:slow}, we will show that this can be "fixed", with no change to our final results.
+Note also that our orderings $\varepsilon\ll\eta_K\sim1$ and $K\sim1$ are different from the usual guiding center regime, for which $\eta_K\ll1$, $K\ll1$, and $\epsilon\sim1$.} At zeroth order in $\varepsilon$, we just have the gyration of the particle about the background field,

 according to the (arbitrary) conditions we set for $T=0$.
 At first order in $\varepsilon$, inserting the zeroth-order solution above for $Z_0$ and $\dot{Y}_0$ into (\ref{eq:Yddot}) and (\ref{eq:Zddot}),